 If your teacher doesn’t provide a recording of your lessons if possible take a recording device with you so you can listen back and analyse the lesson.
 You’ll be amazed at what you notice about your voice that you weren’t aware of when you were in the lesson concentrating on so many other things.

-It’s also a great template to practice to as you will need to put in the extra work outside of the lessons if you want to progress.
-Whilst in the lesson your teacher is there to help and guide you but at all other times it’s all down to you.
+It’s also a great template to practise to as you will need to put in the extra work outside of the lessons if you want to progress.
+Whilst in the lesson your teacher is there to help and guide you but at all other times, it’s all down to you.

 Although you will have no doubt invested your valuable time and money into developing your voice and at times it can be the most frustrating thing in the world, remember singing should be enjoyable and should make you happy.
 Focus on your lesson and work hard but most importantly make sure you enjoy yourself too.